ArduCAM/ArduCAM_USB_Camera_Shield/Windows/USBTest/README.md

 [Demo]:http://www.arducam.com/wp-content/uploads/2017/09/USB_Camera_Demo.jpg "Demo"

-2. Select the Sensor type from the configuration file from the drop list.
+2. Select the Sensor type from the configuration file drop list.

 3. Click "auto-Open" or "scan" then "open" button to open the camera.